-WCDMA handsets will be multi-mode GSM/GPRS/EDGE/WCDMA terminals capable of handling GSM and WCDMA voice and data.
-This means users will be able to access seamless services from both networks.
-There are several good examples of successful segmentation practices when launching Mobile Internet data services.
+Because WCDMA handsets will be multi-mode GSM/GPRS/EDGE/WCDMA terminals capable of handling GSM and WCDMA voice and data, users will be able to access services from both networks.
+The multimode handsets will provide users with seamless services.

+There are several good examples of successful segmentation practices when launching new advanced mobile data services.
 One such example is Turkcell, an operator that currently offers a broad range of mixed voice services, short messaging service (SMS) and GPRS services without focusing on the technology behind them.

-Flexible 3G deployment
+3.3 Flexible 3G deployment

-A major strength of the Ericsson Seamless Network is that it enables flexibility in 3G deployment.
+A major strength of the Ericsson Seamless Network is that it enables flexibility in 3G deployments.
 The seamless network ensures that services introduced on GSM or WCDMA will work seamlessly on both GSM and WCDMA.
 The services are only limited by the bandwidth offered at that time.
-This benefit enables operators to provide Mobile Internet services using WCDMA in areas where it is commercially beneficial and, at the same time, provide the same types of services nationwide using EDGE on the GSM network.
+This benefit enables operators to provide mobile services beyond voice using WCDMA in areas where it is commercially beneficial and, at the same time, provide the same types of services nationwide using EDGE on the GSM network.

-Retention of GSM subscribers
+3.4 Retention of GSM subscribers

 It is important for subscribers to have a positive experience during the migration to 3G.
-The Ericsson Seamless Network offers generic services on GSM and WCDMA.
+With a well thought-through seamless network strategy, it is possible to offer generic services on both GSM and WCDMA.
 In other words, a service that is initially launched on GSM can easily be made available on WCDMA.
 Subscribers who are accustomed to certain types of service (e.g., an e-mail account or information service) will maintain the same service; however, the quality of service will improve when using a multimode WCDMA handset.

-There is a risk that operators may lose subscribers to competitors when GSM subscribers are required to exchange their GSM handsets for multimode WCDMA models.
+There is a risk that operators may loose subscribers to competitors when GSM subscribers are required to exchange their GSM handsets for multimode WCDMA models.
 Rather than move to the current operator's newly available WCDMA services, some subscribers may opt to choose another operator's services.
+Several commercial measures can be taken by operators to counteract this user behaviour, such as bundling offers, marketing campaigns, etc.